Customers Also Bought

 If the light on the charger is red, the scooter is still charging.
 When the light turns green, this means the bike is fully charged.
 Once fully charged, unplug within two hours to avoid overcharging.
 The charging time varies depending on how charged the batteries are.
-If almost empty, the charge time may take up to 8 hours.
-If the red lights stay on for more than 8 hours, unplug the charger.
-Only use sealed lead-acid batteries that are deep cycle and maintenance free for your scooter.
+If almost empty, the charge time may take up to eight hours.
+If the red lights stay on for more than eight hours, unplug the charger.
+Only use sealed lead-acid batteries that are deep cycle and maintenance-free for your scooter.

 - Do not use lithium-ion batteries.
-They are not compatible for this scooter.
+They are not compatible with this scooter.

 - The useful life of a battery is quite often a reflection of the care it receives.